 FlixBus was much cheaper than taking the train, for me.
 If you’re wanting to travel Europe on a budget, this is a good choice.
 There are tons of options for direct routes and it’s easy to book.
 I would go onto the app the night before and select the bus I was wanting to take.
-Prices go up the closer it gets to departure and varies at time of day.
+Prices go up the closer it gets to the departure date and prices vary by time of day.
 The buses frequently sell out too, so if you know several days before what bus you are wanting to take then you should book it then.

-When you arrive at the terminal and find the bus you’re needing, you can throw your bag on the bottom.
-I used a bike lock to lock my bag to a rail under the bus to make sure no one accidentally took it on a different stop.
-Then you show the bus driver your mobile ticket and passport before you get on the bus and choose your seat.
+When you arrive at the terminal and find the bus you’re needing, there is space for your bag below the bus.
+I used a bike lock to lock my bag to a rail to make sure no one accidentally took it on a different stop.
+You then can board and show the bus driver your mobile ticket and passport before you get on the bus and choose your seat.

 Travel Europe by Plane